Skip to content

 Offer to pay a higher excess

-If you agree to a higher excess, it could bring down the cost of your insurance.
+If you agree to a higher excess, it could bring down the cost of your contents insurance.
 But make sure you can afford your chosen excess if you need to make a claim.

 Pay annually rather than monthly

-Accurately calculate the value of your contents
+Accurately estimate the value of your contents

-If you overestimate what your possessions are worth, you’ll end up paying more for your insurance than you need to.
+If you overestimate what your possessions are worth, you’ll end up paying more for your contents insurance than you need to.
 But underestimate and you won’t be adequately covered and could lose out if you make a claim.

 Earn a no-claims discount

-If you don’t make a claim for 12 months on your home insurance, you could earn a no-claims discount and get a cheaper premium the following year.
+If you don’t make a claim for 12 months on your home insurance, you could earn a no claims discount and get a cheaper premium the following year.

 Compare quotes